TNT's 'Monday Mornings' Preview: The Next Great Medical Drama

 The latter comparison is particularly apt, as Monday Mornings is executive produced by David E. Kelley, who also created Chicago Hope, and Bill D'Elia, who worked closely with Kelley on that series, serves as this one's showrunner.
 Working from the novel of the same name by CNN's Dr. Sanjay Gupta, the result is something that mixes Kelley's knack for creating compelling drama with Gupta's insider knowledge, delving into places no other medical drama has treaded before.

 What makes Monday Mornings stand out in the oft-played medical genre boils down to three things in particular.
 Firstly, the show has centered itself around something audiences haven't seen on a regular basis before: morbidity and mortality, or M&M, meetings which take place every Monday morning at the fictional Chelsea General Hospital.
-These consist of, in essence, doctors being put on trial for their mistakes, made to stand in front of their peers and explain their decisions.
+These consist of, in essence, doctors being made to stand in front of their peers and explain their decisions, then figuring out what went right, wrong or could've been improved.
 These meetings give the show their title, and they're a consistent aspect of the show, not a one-off device - which in turn lends a certain sense of accountability to the series.
 When these doctors screw up (and they do), audiences know that there will be significant consequences, not just a sad scene here or a handwringing there.

 The choice to make the M&M meetings a core part of the series also sets the course for everything else around them, and it's a perfect one given the pedigree of the behind the scenes players.
 As he did with Chicago Hope, Kelley places the emphasis on the medicine, and not the doctors' personal lives.
 While those do come into play, this is a series that doesn't dwell on who's sleeping with who.
 Instead, when it digs into who these people are, it's to show us the emotional and mental wear and tear of being a medical professional day in and day out.
 It does a wonderful job of placing the audience in the heads of the characters, and creating empathy.
 When they're operating, you really will feel their nerves - as well as their determination to get it right.